ChrisChicas/rest-rant-monorepo/README.md

 Next, `cd` into `frontend`, and run `npm install` to install dependencies for the React app.

 Finally, in separate terminals, run `npm start` in each folder so that the API and React app are running at the same time.

+You can seed data into your Postgres DB by running the command: npx sequelize-cli db:seed --seed {seeder file name}.js to add test restaurants and an admin with authorization to manage restaurants.

 ### API (http://localhost:5000)
 | Method | Path                                 | Purpose                                   |